jump-pig/RedisSimpleClient/README.md

     cli.AuthUserName := '000000';
     cli.ForceDbIndex := -1;

-至于操作代码是这样的：
+操作代码如下：

-    if cli.Get('ok') then
+    if cli.Get('ok') then  //ok exist
     begin
-      if cli.ResValue.ValueTypeIsBulk then
+      if cli.ResValue.ValueTypeIsBulk then  //ok have data
         add('get(ok)= ' + cli.ResValue.GetBulkAsString)
       else
-      if cli.ResValue.ValueTypeIsNullBulk then
+      if cli.ResValue.ValueTypeIsNullBulk then  //value of ok is null add('get(ok)=  null');
-        add('get(ok)=  null');
     end;